verajosemanuel/Master-Thesis-project/README.md

 Running this code requires a Linux machine for bash scripts, and iPython Notebook & Rstudio for the rest of the code files.

 For getting the scope of this work and the methods implemented there's no need of executing code.
-Just read the presentation files:
+Just download/clone the repository and read the presentation files:

 	1. Memoria.html
 	2. preliminar.html